alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 ## 2. Get the templates

 The GOV.UK template code and assets are available for the Play or Rails frameworks, and for the Mustache, Liquid or Jinja templating languages.
-You can also generate the static files.

 [Get the latest version of the templates on GitHub](https://github.com/alphagov/govuk_template)